Tuition fees, living costs and other study costs

 As well as your study costs, you'll also need enough cash to support yourself while you’re at uni.
 Most students use a maintenance loan to help cover living costs.

 Portsmouth is one of the most affordable places in the UK for students.
-These were average weekly outgoings for our students in 2019.
+These are the average weekly outgoings for our students.
+They are based on sector averages, with some variations based on local costs, monitored by our Student Finance Centre to ensure the figures accurately reflect the true cost of living in Portsmouth.

 Living in halls of residence